codebyfalxing/Graphoria/README.md

 1. **Navigate to a Twitter/X Profile**: Go to any Twitter/X profile you want to analyze
-2. **Find the Torii Button**: You'll see a Torii button in the profile actions area, next to standard Twitter buttons This is a paragraph about renderDelete.
-It contains some text to describe the functionality.
+2. **Find the Torii Button**: You'll see a Torii button in the profile actions area, next to standard Twitter buttons
 3. **Click the Button**: Click the Torii button to open the analysis panel
 4. **Explore the Data**: Navigate through different tabs to see:
    - Contract addresses detected in tweets